ShanHuang-ec/shanhuang-ec.github.io/index.md

 ---

-I am a postdoctoral researcher at [Stockholm School of Economics] and the [University of Copenhagen].
+I am a postdoctoral researcher at [Stockholm School of Economics].

 My main research interests are in health economics.
 In my work, I use microeconometric methods to study how healthcare can be organized better, explore how we can use technology to provide care, examine physician decision-making, and inform policy-making.

-I received my PhD in Economics from the University of Copenhagen in 2023.
-Previously, I was based at the [DIW Berlin Graduate Center]/[Berlin School of Economics], and the [University of Zurich].
+I received my PhD in Economics from the [University of Copenhagen] in 2023.
+Previously, I was based at the [DIW Berlin Graduate Center]/[Berlin School of Economics] and the [University of Zurich].

 [//]: # (Links)